bubroz/clipscribe/docs/TIMELINE_INTELLIGENCE_V2.md

 **See**: [Strategic Pivot Document](STRATEGIC_PIVOT_2025_07_02.md) for complete rationale and new strategic direction.

-**New Focus**: Enhanced relationship analysis, multi-video intelligence improvements, and core function optimization.
+**New Focus**: Core stability, user experience improvements, and performance optimization based on actual user needs.

 ---